 - Single reporting tier: All Toast subscriptions—even Starter subscriptions—include Toast’s comprehensive reports.

 - Mobile availability: Accessible via any web-enabled device.

 - Automated nightly reports: Auto-email nightly summary to all managers and owners.

 - Taggable logs: The manager log can tag specific managers or check numbers referred to in the report.

-Toast supports real-time flash reporting for labor and cost of goods sold (COGS), so you can adjust staff levels and sales strategies when they will make a difference to your bottom line.
+Toast supports real-time flash reporting for labor and cost of goods sold (COGS), so you can adjust staff levels and sales strategies in the moment, when it can actually make a difference to your bottom line.
 The Nightly Summary feature allows you to customize your nightly reports along with your manager log.
-Then you can automatically email the whole package to your management team at a set time.
+Then you can email the whole package automatically to your management team at a set time.
 Even better?
-You can use “@” and “#” symbols to tag specific managers or check numbers where they are relevant so everyone stays on the same page.
+You can use “@” and “#” symbols to tag specific managers or check numbers where they are relevant so that everyone stays on the same page.

 Toast reports cover everything from staff productivity to menu management.
 Adding optional modules like Toast Loyalty and the KDS unlock even more reporting functions, allowing you to track customer rewards and kitchen ticket times, for example.

 Toast’s restaurant loyalty program offers a seamless and personalized way of building guest loyalty.
-Guests can sign up at the point of checkout, and points can be directly linked to their credit card so there’s no need to carry a loyalty card or sign in every time they visit.
-You can easily customize sign-up bonuses and set accrual and redemption rates, dollar-to-points exchange, and birthday rewards.
+Guests can sign up at the point of checkout, and points can be linked directly to their credit card, so there’s no need to carry a loyalty card or sign in every time they visit.
+You can customize sign-up bonuses and set accrual and redemption rates, dollar-to-points exchange, and birthday rewards easily.
 This feature is available in Toast’s Custom subscription plan or as an add-on at $50 per month if you opt for a Starter Kit with a standard paid plan.